-My girls produce a lot of “art' - whether it is their own scribbles at home or the projects they bring home from preschool, I am always shuffling through papers trying to figure out what to do with everything.
-Truth be told, much of it ends up in the trash (although my 2 year old has an uncanny ability to find it there, and pull it out saying “Mommy why did you throw this away?!").
+My girls produce a lot of “art” – whether it is their own scribbles at home or the projects they bring home from preschool, I am always shuffling through papers trying to figure out what to do with everything.
+Truth be told, much of it ends up in the trash (although my 2 year old has an uncanny ability to find it there, and pull it out saying “Mommy why did you throw this away?!”).
+I came up with this simple art display in their playroom as a way for them to admire their creations a little longer before they were pitched or put into a closet somewhere!

-To make your own art wall in a matter of minutes, determine how many rows you want and then measure where the put the nails so they are spaced equally.
-I used small nails for this project.
-I then cut a length of jute twine and tied a knot around each nail, looping the twine through the not twice before tightening to give it extra hold.
-Make sure the twine is taught when you tie it, and then trim off any excess.
+Cut a length of jute twine and tie a knot around each nail, looping the twine through knot twice before tightening to give it extra hold.
+Make sure the twine is taut when you tie it, and then trim off any excess.